k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/15_Fabric_smart_proxy.md

 The Smart Proxy mechanism is off by default.
 It can be applied by the setting the Web Service annotations  as explained further in this article.

-## How Do I Set Up Web Server Filters?
+## How Do I Set Up the smartProxi?

 Start from adding the ```smartProxy=true``` parameter on the WS input: